Roberto Scudeller's Journals: Code & Infra â–®

 Why This Matters

-By wrapping this exact sequence into a local go script and re-use it in your CI pipeline (like GitHub Actions), you achieve absolute confidence in your deployments.
-If a template change breaks a deployment hook or an ingress configuration, you catch it in seconds on your local machine instead of minutes into a production outage.
+By standardizing this validation mechanism, we achieve absolute confidence in our platform’s core deployments.
+If a template modification accidentally breaks a deployment hook or an Ingress configuration, an engineer will catch it in seconds on their local machine—completely avoiding a costly production outage later.

 Check out the full implementation here: github.com/betorvs/article-e2e-helm-tests